Key Survey Information

 4. Data Collection and Processing

 - Data collection: Three modes of data collection are used in the SED: self-administered paper surveys, Web-based surveys, and computer-assisted telephone interviews (CATI).
 Paper surveys are mailed to institutional coordinators in the graduate schools who then distribute the surveys to students receiving research doctorates.
-The institutional coordinators collect the completed surveys and return them to the survey contractor at the National Science Foundation for editing and processing.
+The institutional coordinators collect the completed surveys and return them to the survey contractor for editing and processing.

-Both a paper survey and the Web-based survey are used during follow-up interviews with nonrespondents.
-Beginning in 2005, CATI has been used to administer an abbreviated questionnaire to nonrespondents.
+Both paper and Web-based survey instruments are used in follow-up mailings and e-mailings to nonrespondents.
+If these follow-up attempts are unsuccessful, the survey contractor since 2005 has attempted to reach nonrespondents by phone to administer a computer-assisted telephone interview (CATI) abbreviated questionnaire.
 Approximately 1%–2% of respondents use the CATI-based SED each year.
 A paper survey is also mailed to individual respondents and institutions when critical SED questionnaire items are missing.

 - Estimation techniques: The survey is a census, which does not require any sampling; weighting is not used to adjust for nonresponse.